Cryptographic approach to Quantum Metrology

-The two protocols we outline is i) a modified version of the trap code \cite{broadbent2013}, and ii) a modified version of the Clifford code \cite{aharonov2017}.
-Both protocols have a simplistic algebraic representation, whilst having substantially different requirements for implementation.
-The Clifford code uses an arbitrary operator from the Clifford group $\mathcal{C}_m$ to encode an $m$ qubit quantum state.
-In contrast, our version of the trap code uses an arbitrary operator from the group $\mathcal{C}_1^{\otimes m}$.
-As expected the Clifford code leads to much stronger soundness and integrity statements, due to the additional entanglement gained from the encryption.
+The construction of the two protocols makes use of quantum authentication schemes \cite{barnum2002,broadbent2016,gheorghiu2019}.
+The two protocols we outline are (i) a modified version of the trap code \cite{broadbent2013}, and (ii) a modified version of the Clifford code \cite{aharonov2017}.
+Both protocols have a simplistic algebraic representation, while having substantially different requirements for implementation.
+The Clifford code uses an arbitrary operator from the Clifford group, $\mathcal{C}_m$, to encode an $m$ qubit quantum state.
+In contrast, our version of the trap code uses an arbitrary operator from the group of single qubit Cliffords, $\mathcal{C}_1^{\otimes m}$.
+As expected, the Clifford code leads to much stronger soundness and integrity statements due to the additional entanglement gained from the encryption, which conversely makes implementation much more difficult.

+For both protocols, Alice prepares an input state $\rho_\text{in}$, which is a combination of the quantum state designated for quantum metrology, as well as $t$ ancillary flag qubits.
+An example of an input state is depicted in Figure~\ref{fig:QASMetrology}(a).
+The flag qubits are set to the $\ket{0}$ state and are intended to act as traps.
+Their deterministic measurement results are used to determine with high probability whether or not a malicious eavesdropper tampered with the quantum channel.

+After creating the input state, Alice encrypts it with a Clifford operation.
+The set from which the Clifford operation is chosen is dependent on the protocol.
+By encrypting the quantum state before using the quantum channel, it prevents any malicious eavesdroppers from extracting information with regard to the quantum state.
+Bob can recover the original quantum state upon receipt by performing the decryption operation, which in this case is the inverse of the Clifford that Alice applied.
+Finally, Bob measures the ancillary flag qubits in the computation basis.
+Bob will utilize the remaining quantum state for quantum metrology (parameter encoding, measuring an observable and constructing an estimate) if all of the ancillary flag qubits measure as $\ket{0}$; otherwise they discard the quantum state as someone must have tampered with the quantum channel.
+This process is illustrated in Figure~\ref{fig:QASMetrology}(b).

 \begin{enumerate}